Financial Conflicts of Interest in Research

 “Indiana University” or the “University” shall refer to Indiana University.

 “Research” means a systematic investigation designed to develop or contribute to generalizable knowledge.
-The term encompasses basic and applied research and product development and any activity for which research funding is available from a PHS Awarding Component.
+The term encompasses basic and applied research and product development.

 “Significant Financial Interest” means one or more of the following Financial Interests of the Investigator (and those of the Investigator’s Family Members) that reasonably appear to be related to the Investigator’s University Responsibilities:

 “Sponsored Program” means projects or activities, other than Research, undertaken within the University pursuant to funding from an external source.

 “University Conflict of Interest Committee” consists of University faculty and administrators, appointed by the Vice President for Research, who are responsible for evaluating disclosures from Investigators and ensuring compliance with this Policy.

 “University Responsibilities” are defined as the responsibilities of an Investigator to perform University activities as defined by University or unit policy, contract, or collective bargaining agreement and, are defined as activities that are undertaken directly to fulfill one’s research, teaching, or service responsibilities within the University.

 “University Official” is the Vice President for Research who provides oversight of the Conflict of Interest Program and is the institutional official for purposes of administering the duties outlined in applicable federal regulations.